leighayanid/leighdinaya.com/content/blogs/create-newsletter-sign-up-buttondown-netlify-functions.md

 Try submitting an email in the form.
 If everything is set up correctly, you should see an alert message with the message `Success.
 Thanks for subscribing!`.

+Now open your browser and visit the Buttondown dashboard.
+You should be able to see a new email subscription in the list of subscribers.

 That's it!
-You now have a working newsletter sign up form thanks to Netlify serverless functions and Buttondown.
+You now have a working newsletter sign up form up and running using Netlify serverless functions and Buttondown.

 If you like this tutorial, consider subscribing to my newsletter.
 I'm more than happy to write and share new tutorials for you.